iBossOrg/terraform-common/README.md

 ## Terraform modules

-* [provisioning-phase](provisioning-phase/README.md) - A helper module that
+* [dependencies](dependencies/README.md) - A helper module that simplifies
-  simplifies infrastructure provisioning in multiple phases (or steps).
+  infrastructure provisioning in multiple phases (or steps) and workaround to Terraform limitation where there is no module `depends_on` attribute.

 ## Reporting Issues